judka-uriel/uriel-book/uriel_en.md

 <!-- In the commentary of Tosafot on
 Rosh Hashanah [27a](https://www.sefaria.org/Rosh_Hashanah.27a.15?with=Tosafot),
-to reconcile the two opinions whether the world was created in Tishrei or in Nisan, Rabbenu Tam said that the creation of the world was conceived in the month of Tishrei, yet in reality the world was created in the month of Nisan.
+to reconcile the two opinions whether the world was created in Tishrei or in Nisan, Rabbeinu Tam said that the creation of the world was conceived in the month of Tishrei, yet in reality the world was created in the month of Nisan.
 So it is possible that the world was programmed in Tishrei, while the program was launched in Nisan.